RACV Logo

 IMPORTANT INFORMATION

 1. We require a scanned copy of your passport bio page at the time of booking to secure a permit for your Ranthambhore National Park visit.
 Authorities at Ranthambhore NP follow a strict booking process whereby permits are issued on a first come first serve basis.
-If we do not receive correct passport details in time we cannot guarantee you on the tiger safari.
+If we do not receive correct passport details in time we cannot guarantee your place on the tiger safari.

 3. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.